MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-devtest-to-labs.md

 ### Proposed architecture

 - Contoso will use an [Azure Dev/Test subscription](https://azure.microsoft.com/offers/ms-azr-0023p) to reduce costs for Azure resources.
-This subscription offers significant savings including VMs that don't incur licensing fees for Microsoft software.
+This subscription offers significant savings, including VMs that don't incur licensing fees for Microsoft software.
 - Contoso will use DevTest Labs for managing the environments.
-New VMs will be created in DevTest Labs to support the move to new tools for development and test in the cloud.
+New VMs will be created in DevTest Labs to support the move to new tools for development and testing in the cloud.
 - The on-premises dev/test VMs in the Contoso datacenter will be decommissioned after the migration is done.
 - Developers and testers will have access to Windows Virtual Desktop for their workstations.

-![Diagram of the scenario architecture.](./media/contoso-migration-devtest-to-labs/architecture.png) _Figure 1: Scenario architecture._
+![Diagram of the scenario architecture.](./media/contoso-migration-devtest-to-labs/architecture.png)

+_Figure 1: Scenario architecture._

 ### Database considerations

-To support ongoing development, Contoso has decided to continue using databases running on VMs, but the current VMs will be replaced with new ones running in DevTest Labs.
+To support ongoing development, Contoso has decided to continue using databases running on VMs.
+But the current VMs will be replaced with new ones running in DevTest Labs.
 In the future, Contoso will pursue the use of platform as a service (PaaS) services such as [Azure SQL Database](https://docs.microsoft.com/azure/azure-sql/database/sql-database-paas-overview) and [Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/overview).

 Current VMware database VMs will be decommissioned and replaced with Azure VMs in DevTest Labs.
 The existing databases will be migrated with simple backups and restores.
 Using the Azure Dev/Test subscription offer won't incur licensing fees for the Windows Server and SQL Server instances, minimizing compute costs.